 Coworking spaces want their members to enjoy where they work.
 And, one way they do that is by nurturing connections.
 Often, you’ll see coworking spaces hosting social and networking events.
 Typically, these events offer the opportunity to meet potential new clients, service providers, and collaborators.

-For the thousands of workers that have relocated during the pandemic, coworking spaces have become a hub for building relationships.
+Coworking spaces have become a hub for building relationships for thousands of workers that have relocated during the pandemic.
 Additionally, coworking spaces provide a sense of community for new residents.

 Remote Work Productivity

-When you have somewhere to show up, it can be more motivating to wake up earlier and start the day.
-Understandably, having a physical space to work that’s away from home can help increase your productivity.
+When you have somewhere to show up, waking up earlier and starting the day can be more motivating.
+Notably, having a physical space to work that’s away from home can help increase your productivity.

 Coffee Shop Productivity